Author: Adam

 Who It’s For

-• Teachers and presenters who want live participation
+• Teachers and workshop leaders who want live participation

-• Meetup hosts who want to energize the room
+• Meetup hosts hoping to energize the room

 • Conference facilitators managing Q&A and polling

-Liveframe is live and free to use at liveframe.app.
-No signup required—just launch a session and start engaging your audience.
+Liveframe is live and free at liveframe.app.
+You can launch a session right away and see how it works in your space.

 • Arcanetable